LesesTrickshon/gr4p3_ju1c3/README.md

 ---
 Special thanks to:
-- [opa334](https://x.com/opa334dev) for helping to create the injection tool -[straight tamago](https://x.com/straight_tamago) for helping to port it to all those ios versions.
+- [opa334](https://x.com/opa334dev) for helping to create the injection tool
+- [straight tamago](https://x.com/straight_tamago) for helping to port it to all those ios versions.